johnlam90/aws-multi-eni-controller/docs/deployment.md

 - Either use the pre-built GitHub Container Registry image or build your own
 - Apply the CRDs to the cluster
 - Deploy the controller and ENI Manager to the cluster

+## ConfigMap Components

+### DPDK Tools ConfigMap

+The AWS Multi-ENI Controller includes a ConfigMap (`dpdk-tools-configmap.yaml`) that provides essential DPDK functionality:

+**Purpose**: Contains the DPDK device binding script (`dpdk-devbind.py`) required for DPDK device management.

+**Contents**:

+- **dpdk-devbind.py**: Complete DPDK device binding script (751 lines) that handles:
+  - Device discovery and status reporting
+  - Binding/unbinding devices to/from DPDK drivers
+  - Support for various DPDK drivers (vfio-pci, uio_pci_generic, igb_uio)
+  - PCI device management and driver override functionality

+**Deployment**: The ConfigMap is automatically mounted at `/opt/dpdk` in the ENI Manager DaemonSet containers with executable permissions (0755).

+**Requirements**: This ConfigMap is required for any DPDK functionality.
+Without it, DPDK device binding operations will fail.

 ## AWS Permissions